What is the Home Buyers' Plan?

 To qualify, the RRSP funds you're using must be on deposit for at least 90 days.
 You must also provide a signed agreement to buy or build a qualifying home.

 The best part is the withdrawal is not taxable as long as you repay it within a 15-year period.
 The payback amount is at least one-fifteenth a year of the amount you withdrew from your RRSP.
-So make sure you set up a RSP-Matic® , an automatic monthly, bi-weekly or even weekly contribution to your RRSP, to ensure you do not miss any repayments!
+So make sure you set up an RSP-Matic®, an automatic monthly, bi-weekly or even weekly contribution to your RRSP, to ensure you do not miss any repayments!

 It's very important to your overall plan that both the pros and cons of this strategy be reviewed.
 There are a number of questions you should be asking yourself about this strategy:

-Contact us today to see if withdrawing from your RRSPs' is the best option - give us a call or drop by your local branch to discuss the right strategy for you.
+Contact us today to see if withdrawing from your RRSPs' is the best option - give us a call at 1-866-822-6446, or drop by your local branch to discuss the right strategy for you.